XZzYassin/pact-lang.org/docs/index.md

 ### **Get Started**

-Start with our <a href="./beginner/welcome-to-pact.html target="_blank">Beginner Tutorial Series</a> which covers Pact’s fundamental concepts, followed by real smart contract projects you can deploy to our Testnet.
+Start with our <a href="./beginner/welcome-to-pact\.html"target="_blank">Beginner Tutorial Series</a> which covers Pact’s fundamental concepts, followed by real smart contract projects you can deploy to our Testnet.

 ### **Connect with our community**